 The Nest works anywhere there is an internet connection.
 Both the camera and the parent device will need an internet connection of some kind to monitor the baby.

 This camera connection can happen with WiFi or Ethernet cable depending on preference.
-Nest Cam can be viewed via a computer, or a smartphone or tablet with a data plan.
+Nest Cam can be viewed via a computer, a smartphone, or tablet with a data plan.
 WiFi can be a good option for larger homes or homes where a dedicated monitor may not work (over 4-5 walls of interception).

 Audio / Visual